CLI Reference

 hpc-compose status -f compose.yaml --format json

 context and config --variables intentionally scope interpolation variables to names referenced by the compose file.
-Values whose names look secret-bearing, such as TOKEN, PASSWORD, SECRET, API_KEY, or PRIVATE_KEY, are shown as <redacted> by default; add --show-values only in trusted local diagnostics.
+Values whose names look secret-bearing are shown as <redacted> by default; add --show-values only in trusted local diagnostics.
+A name triggers redaction when, after upper-casing, it contains any of these case-insensitive substrings: SECRET, TOKEN, PASSWORD, PASSWD, API_KEY, ACCESS_KEY, PRIVATE_KEY, CREDENTIAL, AUTH, COOKIE, SESSION, BEARER.
+Because the test is a substring match, names such as SESSION_DIR or AUTH_MODE also match.

 Tracked Runtime